Reach out to us:

 Biochar

-Biochar is produced by thermal carbonization (pyrolysis) of biomass such as waste wood, hedge trimmings as well as other biogenic residues e.g. from the food industry.
-Due to its porous structure and high internal surface area, biochar can store water or nutrients and be used as a filter material.
-These properties make it a true all-rounder that can play an important role in agriculture, industry and construction, for example.
+Biochar is produced by thermal carbonization (pyrolysis) of biomass such as waste wood, hedge trimmings as well as other biogenic residues, e.g. from the food industry.
+Its porous structure and high internal surface area enable it to store water and nutrients and function as a filter material.
+These attributes make it a versatile substance with significant potential applications in agriculture, industry, and construction.

-Biochar supports the additional build-up of humus in the soil and prevents the leaching of phosphorus and nitrate.
+Biochar aids in the accumulation of humus in the soil and hinders the leaching of phosphorus and nitrate.
 It also reduces nitrous oxide emissions on agricultural land and minimizes the need for irrigation.
 In addition, the resistance of plants to fungal diseases is increased.
-As an additive in the earth industry, biochar can replace peat and thus contribute to the preservation of peatlands, whose degradation in peat extraction causes methane emissions, a greenhouse gas that is around 28 times more harmful to the climate than CO₂.

 To produce biochar through pyrolysis, biomass is required.
 Various biogenic residues can be used for this purpose.
 Novocarbo mainly processes woody waste or agricultural residues such as forest residues from wood chip production, sieve overflow that cannot be composted in regional composting plants or uncontaminated waste wood of class A1.
 We also use green waste or residual materials from food production, such as nut shells or fruit pits.
 Which input material is utilized also depends on the subsequent application of the biochar and its required composition.
 We ensure that only biogenic residues are taken for our biochar production, which otherwise have no further use.